You are here

 As the children look at the information sheet, try drawing their attention to the statue of Zeus in the picture — it should be familiar if they saw the statue of Olympian Zeus in Week 3.
 The original statue of Zeus at Olympia was made of gold and ivory.
 Its sculptor, Pheidias, also made a statue of Athena out of the same materials for the Parthenon in Athens.
 Look at the Nashville reconstruction of Athena’s statue and discuss the impact such statues would have on the visitors to the temples.
 If you have children who are members of faith communities, they might compare this with the experiences they have in their places of worship.
 You could bring out the difference between an individual’s engagement with the god and the large, public rituals they saw in Week 3.

 A sheet for children with information about the nature and use of temples and drawings of the exterior and interior of the temple of Zeus at Olympia.

 A reconstruction in Nashville of the gold and ivory statue of Athena that stood in the Parthenon.
 The original statue was about 12 metres tall.
 The image is zoomable to explore details.

-A good link is from the simple, early temple to the more elaborate temples of the fifth and fourth centuries BC and what we generally think of as Greek architecture.
+The simple, early temple provides a good link to the more elaborate temples of the fifth and fourth centuries BC, examples of what we generally think of as Greek architecture.